 Glacier Lilies are a showy yellow flower with 6 petals bent backwards towards the base of the flower.
 The bloom sits on top of a 2-15 inch stem with 2 broad leaves protruding from the base of the stem.
 One of the best places to see them is along the Hidden Lake Lookout Trail behind the Logan Pass Visitors Center.
 You could anticipate them to bloom in this area anytime from July and into August depend on the snow pack from the previous winter.

 It doesn’t matter whether you visit Glacier National Park in June or September, wildflowers season in Glacier National Park is always active.
 Even those wildflowers that normally bloom in June at lower elevations can still be in bloom in September at higher elevations.
-But whatever trail you choose, you’re sure to find some Glacier National Park Wildflowers.
+But whatever trail you choose, you’re sure to find beautiful Glacier National Park Wildflowers.